rht-labs/lodestar-backend/README.md

 ### Version Resource

-The version resource exposes an endpoint that will allow the client to determine which versions of the backend, git api, and other components being used by OMP.
+The version resource exposes an endpoint that will allow the client to determine which versions of the backend, git api, and other components being used by Lodestar.

 ```
 GET  /api/v1/version